neucom-aps/axon-sdk/README.md

 # Axon-SDK

-**Axon SDK** is a python simulation toolkit for buildng and executing spiking neural networks based on the [STICK model](https://arxiv.org/abs/1507.06222) (Spike Time Interval Computation Kernel).
+**Axon SDK** is a python toolkit for buildng and simulating spiking neural networks based on the [STICK framework](https://arxiv.org/abs/1507.06222) (Spike Time Interval Computation Kernel).
 It provides a modular, event-driven framework for developing symbolic, time-coded spiking algorithms for control, computation and embedded neuromorphic applications.

 >  Inspired by the precision of biological time-based encoding.